Sexual Misconduct Prevention and Response 101

 This course will enable participants to develop an understanding of:

-1. UQ’s approach to management of disclosures of sexual misconduct;
+1. UQ’s approach to prevention and management of disclosures of sexual misconduct;

 2. Trauma informed approaches to disclosure and survivor centric support options